 Whether families are looking for a kid-friendly candy crawl or, a new way to experience Halloween, The Arboretum will offer a variety of onsite events throughout October, including trick-or-treating, face-painting, live music, vendor booths and more.
 On October 28, 2023, they will host their annual Boo & Brew.

 October brings a variety of Halloween-themed events to Austin.
 All things scary will be featured at the family friendly Pioneer Farms Pumpkin Nights, through October 30, 2023.
 The event will include a festive walking path featuring spectacular sights like 10-foot tall jack-o-lanterns, the world’s largest pumpkin guitar and more fun surprises designed and carved by artists.
 Throughout the month, you can also visit the historic living museum for daytime events like spooky ghost tours, pumpkin-carving demonstrations, a Dia de Los Muertos exhibit, and more.
 Buy your tickets in advance to reserve your spot!

 If you're looking for a low-key autumn experience with plenty of room to explore, head to Sweet Berry Farm through November 6, 2022 (closed Wednesdays) for the annual Harvest of Fall Fun.
 Kids and adults alike will love the hayrides, Candy Corn Kid Maze, pumpkin painting, scarecrow stuffing, face painting, crafts and more!

 Get Your Screams

 Like a trip through a modern horror movie, terror is felt throughout the season at House of Torment.
-In September 2016, the newly located horror destination is doubling in size and features a year-round Escape Room and ghoulish new attractions.
+The horror destination features even more ghoulish attractions this year.
 Prepare to scream as you journey through elaborate sets and come face-to-face with monsters, zombies and ghoulish characters.